NMBURobotics/botanbot_sim/README.md

 Refer to [vox_nav](https://github.com/jediofgever/vox_nav) to find out more about vox_nav.

 # running botanbot
 Note that the main branch is targeted to ROS2 Foxy version.
-Yoy can see steps under `botanbot_sim/.github/workflows/main.yml` on how to build botanbot locally.
+You can see steps under `botanbot_sim/.github/workflows/main.yml` on how to build botanbot locally.

 After sucessul build;